-Our upcoming river cruise will visit five countries in 15 days.
-The itinerary (you can see it here if you want) offers a good balance of both guided tours along with plenty of time to explore the ports on our own.
+Our river cruise took us to five countries in 15 days, and the itinerary (you can see it here if you want) would keep us busy.
+We’d enjoy guided tours, cultural experiences, and lectures, along with plenty of time to explore the ports on our own.

-Just trying to imagine all that could be packed into our trip completely boggles my mind.
+Just trying to imagine all that could be packed into our trip completely boggled my mind.

-After we return to everyday, life I’ll want to recall every one of the colorful people we met, the new places we were able to visit and the foreign foods we finally had a chance to sample.…
+After our trip, I’d want to recall every one of the colorful people we met, the new places we were able to visit and the foreign foods we finally had a chance to sample.…

 You can see how this might be useful, can’t you?

-It's not merely that I want a book where I can record my travel memories, though.
+It’s not merely that I needed a book where I can record my travel memories, though.
 Not at all.
-There's another factor: I want the entire experience to be a pleasure, not just in the writing but in the reading.
+There’s another factor: I wanted the entire experience to be a pleasure, not just in the writing but in the reading.

 There’s something very satisfying about holding a hardcover book.
 I have lots of spiral notebooks and I have to admit that I rarely look at them once they’re full of notes.
 Somehow they don’t garner the same respect.

 After yielding to temptation and shelling out $19.95 plus tax, I left hoping this travel journal would turn out to be as useful as it looked.
 It certainly had more appeal than any of the other notebooks I have ever purchased.

 Here are 3 things I like: